-117 Districts, especially those with schools identified for comprehensive and targeted services, will be provided access to professional learning opportunities that include organizational, leadership, and capacity-building strategies regarding reflective supervision; job-embedded professional development; learning communities; data literacy; resource allocation; instructional technology and data; information literacy; implementation of Universal Design for Learning; recruitment and retention of teachers in high-poverty and/or high-minority districts; parent family and community engagement; restorative practices; addressing issues related to school environment and school climate; and the development of school-community partnerships.
+123 Districts, especially those with schools identified for comprehensive and targeted services, will be provided access to professional learning opportunities that include organizational, leadership, and capacity-building strategies regarding reflective supervision; job-embedded professional development; learning communities; data literacy; resource allocation; instructional technology and data; information literacy; implementation of Universal Design for Learning; recruitment and retention of teachers in high-poverty and/or high-minority districts; parent family and community engagement; restorative practices; addressing issues related to school environment and school climate; and the development of school-community partnerships.
 Title I, School Improvement, Title II, IDEA, Title IV Part A and B, and State Longitudinal Data Systems dollars will be used for funding.

-and a robust progress monitoring plan.
-This sustainability plan must explain how the school will maintain a strong rate of growth and change for P-12 students, as applicable depending upon school configuration118 and including transitions from one school site to another while addressing how the school intends to ensure sustainability with reduced services, supports, and/or funding119.
+- 1. That a school no longer meets the eligibility criteria for comprehensive support and improvement. - 2.
+That a school, in addition to no longer meeting the eligibility criteria for comprehensive support and improvement, has established a growth trajectory for students, including those at the highest and lowest levels of attainment. - 3.
+That the school has a strong plan for sustainability of the progress that it has made that articulates a clear rationale for what it proposes to sustain, including a theory of action, measurable goals, aligned strategies, and a robust progress monitoring plan.
+This sustainability plan must explain how the school will maintain a strong rate of growth and change for P-12 students, as applicable depending upon school configuration124 and including transitions from one school site to another while addressing how the school intends to ensure sustainability with reduced services, supports, and/or funding125.